-A copy of our annual report on Form 10-K for the fiscal year ended March 31, 2009 (excluding the exhibits thereto) accompanies the proxy materials being mailed to all stockholders.
-The annual report is not incorporated into this proxy statement and is not considered proxy solicitation material.
-Stockholders may obtain a copy of the annual report and any of our other filings with the SEC, without charge, by writing to Investor Relations, Iteris, Inc., 1700 Carnegie Avenue, Suite 100, Santa Ana, California 92705.
-The annual report on Form 10-K (including the exhibits thereto) is also available on the SEC's website at www.sec.gov.
+A copy of our Annual Report on Form 10-K for the fiscal year ended March 31, 2012 (excluding the exhibits thereto) accompanies the proxy materials being mailed to all stockholders.
+The Annual Report is not incorporated into this proxy statement and is not considered proxy solicitation material.
+Stockholders may obtain a copy of the Annual Report and any of our other filings with the SEC, without charge, by writing to Investor Relations, Iteris, Inc., 1700 Carnegie Avenue, Suite 100, Santa Ana, California 92705.
+The Annual Report (including the exhibits thereto) is also available on the SEC's website at www.sec.gov.